 Zaynab grew up in a large family of musicians, specializing on Steelpan, and got an early start to the life of an artist.
 Being the youngest of the lot of six children, the formula was already set by the time she was six.
 Zaynab was performing throughout Eastern Canada with her family, the Von-Trapps of Steelpan, and gaining invaluable life lessons.
 Now, in addition to steelpan, Zaynab has grown into a sensitive, dynamic and well-rounded musician and is an equally talented percussionist, vocalist, songwriter and drummer, holding a drum-major degree from Humber College.
-Over the years, Zaynab has had the opportunity to perform with a variety of local and international artists including Alysha Brilla, Jason Wilson, Martin Carthy, Dave Swarbrick and Pee Wee Ellis, and performing at notable festivals including Woodford Folk Festival (Australia), Hillside Festival (Canada) and Celtic Connections (Scotland).
-On her own front, Zaynab took her Live EP tour on the road to Western Canada in September 2018 and over to Eastern Canada with Arlene Paculan in November 2018.
-As for 2019, Zaynab is working towards releasing a series of singles and a new EP featuring a slightly more eclectic presentation of her music and artistry.
+Over the years, Zaynab has had the opportunity to perform with a variety of local and international artists including Lorraine Klaasen, Alysha Brilla, Jason Wilson, Martin Carthy, Dave Swarbrick and Pee Wee Ellis, and performed at notable festivals including Woodford Folk Festival (Australia), Hillside Festival (Canada) and Celtic Connections (Scotland).
+She has independently toured her original music on both Canadian coasts in 2018 and, continuing with the flow in 2019, will be releasing her first studio EP, touring North American and remaining open to the possibilities and opportunities that will meld her worlds of community-bridging, music, education, and travel.

 When she isn’t performing, Zaynab runs music workshops at various schools within the multiple school boards in Ontario.
 Her workshops are delivered using steelpan, percussion or band instruments with the goal being more than learning repertoire.
 Her workshops run in schools with higher numbers of newcomers to Canada, for groups with special learning abilities, as part of health and wellness conferences and for overall team building and strengthening of non-verbal communication where necessary.
 You can find out more about these mobile workshops here